VILLASframework/documentation/docs/node/nodes/amqp.md

 ### routing_key (string)

-The routing key of published messages as well as the routing key which is used to bind the subcriber queue.
+The routing key of published messages as well as the routing key which is used to bind the subscriber queue.

 ### ssl (object)